COASTAL KIDS PSYCHOLOGY

 • WISC-V (Wechsler Intelligence Scale for Children) is an intelligence test used with children 6 years to 16 years 11 months.

-• WAIS-IV (Wechsler Adult Intelligence Scale) is used to measure intelligence for those aged 16 years and over.
+• WAIS-V (Wechsler Adult Intelligence Scale) is used to measure intelligence for those aged 17 years and over.

 Adaptive Behaviour Assessment - the Vineland-III and ABAS-III are used to assess the functional skills needed for daily living.
 These assessments provide information about an individuals communication, self-care skills, motor skills, socialisation skills, community use, and coping skills.
-The Vineland or ABAS are completed by parents/caregivers or teachers.
+The Vineland or ABAS are completed by parents/caregivers, individuals and teachers.

 ABN 65670349658